 Margarita Lime Jello Cubes (Shots)

 A Tequila Girl since my 20's, I have come to enjoy the pure, strong flavors of Margarita... sans sugar.
 Hence, I personally loved these shots with very little sugar (I used only 2 Tbs).
-My husband however, found them too tart ("puckery" was his description!) for his tastes and preferred his with about 4 Tbs of sugar.
+My husband however, found them too tart (I believe he used the word "puckery" for his actual description...) for his tastes and preferred his with about 4 Tbs of sugar.
 As such, be sure to taste the liquid before chilling and adjust the amount of sugar to your tart/sweet preference.
-I've seen other recipes using limeade concentrate.
-Again, I prefer the fresh flavors of a good tart lime, however the concentrate would most likely bring additional sweetness to the mix and I'm guessing it would be a good substitute.
+I've seen other recipes using limeade concentrate, however, I prefer the fresh flavors of a good tart lime.
+The concentrate, though, would most likely bring additional sweetness to the mix, and I'm guessing it would be a good substitute.

 6 oz. good quality tequila (3/4 of a cup)